xan105/Mini-Launcher/README.md

 File path to the executable to launch.<br />
 Path can be absolute or relative (to the current working dir).

-`%VAR%` are expanded if any (see Expanding Variable for more details)
+`%VAR%` are expanded if any (see Expanding Variable for more details).

 ### `cwd?: string` (parent directory)